Kudos for clinching your first job as a personal trainer.

 Well, around 100 words are all that you need.

 Always write your bio in the first person

 Writing a bio in the third person makes it far less personal.

 You are trying to achieve a connection with someone through words.

 For example, “I can help you….”

-By writing in the first person, you will come across as far more accessible because you are talking directly at them.
+Writing in the first person will make you far more accessible because you are talking directly at them.

 If you have a personal story, tell it!

 While not all personal trainers have a story to tell, if you do, then tell it in your bio.

 For example, you may have once struggled with your weight but lost all of it thanks to going to the gym and using a personal trainer.